 Sales enablement initiatives are typically run and managed by dedicated sales enablement teams or individual consultants.
-The sales enablement team is ultimately responsible for managing and implementing all sales enablement strategies across their respective organization.
+The team is ultimately responsible for managing and implementing all sales enablement strategies across their respective organization.
 But sales enabled involves other players too; principally the existing sales and marketing departments themselves.

-For sales enablement initiatives to see any success both sales and marketing teams have to pull their weight in equal measure by collaborating and sharing resources as recommended by the sales enablement team.
+For enablement initiatives to see any success both sales and marketing teams have to pull their weight in equal measure by collaborating and sharing resources as recommended by the sales enablement team.
 That could include the sharing of resources such as:

 - Content marketing documents

 - Conversational guides

 Under the guidance of a sales enablement lead, it is the marketing team who must take on the majority of responsibility when it comes to creating and sharing this content with their parallel sales teams.
 Once the marketing team has shared the relevant resources with sales, it becomes the responsibility of the sales department to utilize these resources and incorporate them into the sales process for optimum results.